PID Accelerated Temporal Difference Algorithms: Related Work

 \section{Related Work}

-The I component in our PID controller has a high-level similarity to the Momentum VI introduced by \cite{vieillard2020momentum}.
-Instead of using the I component to update the values, however, they use a smoothed version of the value function to create the policy from which actions are sampled from.
-Their approach is limited to the Control setting and doesn't address the bootstrapping error.
+There is a growing literature of applying acceleration techniques to RL.
+Similar to PID VI, which as we showed leads to PID TD Learning and PID Q-Learning, many accelerated dynamic programming methods have closely related RL algorithms.
+The idea of momentum has been used for faster dynamic programming algorithms by \citet{vieillard2020momentum,vineet2023accelerated} and in RL setting has led to Speedy Q-Learning \citep{ghavamzadeh2011speedy} and Momentum Q-Learning \citep{bowen2021finite}.
+Zap Q-Learning \citep{devraj2017zap} is another accelerated variant of Q-Learning based on second-order optimization methods.
+Anderson acceleration \citep{anderson1965iterative} has been used for Anderson VI \citep{geist2018anderson} and Anchoring acceleration \citep{halpern1967fixed} is used in Anchord VI \citep{lee2023accelerating}.
+Matrix splitting is used to derive Operator Splitting VI (OSVI) \citep{rakhsha2022operator} and Deflated Dynamics VI (DDVI) \citep{lee2024deflated}, which are both extended to the RL setting through stochastic approximation.
+Recently, \citet{rakhsha2024maximum} has introduced the Model Correcting VI (MoCoVI) and Model Correcting Dyna (MoCoDyna) algorithms that achieve acceleration through model correction.

-Gain adaptation in general has a long history in the RL and closely-related literature. \cite{kesten1958accelerated} used an adaptive mechanism in the context of stochastic approximation in the 1950s.
+Gain adaptation in general has a long history in RL and closely-related literature. \cite{kesten1958accelerated} used an adaptive mechanism in the context of stochastic approximation in the 1950s.
 They describe a method for choosing the learning rate of SA that is very similar to the P component of the gain adaptation procedure we naturally derive.
 However, the algorithm is ad hoc in nature, and is not compatible with function approximation in any natural way.
 First order methods of adapting hyperparameters have been proposed, including IDBD \citep{sutton1992adapting}, the recent RL focused variant TIDBD \citep{kearney2018tidbd}, and SMD \citep{schraudolph1999local} which all tune learning rates by finding the gradient with respect to the history of errors.
 We refer to \cite{sutton2022history} for a more in-depth history and overview of such techniques.
 These approaches are limited to controlling only the learning rate of the procedure and thus only attacking the error from sampling, not the bootstrapping error.

-Aside from PID VI, there is a growing literature on accelerated dynamic programming methods in RL, including Accelerated VI \citep{vineet2023accelerated}, Anderson VI \citep{geist2018anderson}, Anchored VI \citep{lee2023accelerating}, and the model-based approaches of OSVI \citep{rakhsha2022operator} and MoCoVI \citep{rakhsha2024maximum}.
-Other recent attempts at accelerating RL at the level of Bellman updates that take different perspectives include Speedy Q-Learning \citep{ghavamzadeh2011speedy}, a variant of Q-Learning with better PAC guarantees, and Zap Q-Learning \citep{devraj2017zap} which is provably more stable, as well as a Zap Q-Learning variant for non-linear function approximation \citep{chen2020zap}.
-Zap Q-Learning requires significantly more computation than PID Q-Learning, being a second-order optimization method with a matrix inversion at each step.